-Essential Scuba Tips to Plan Your Maui Vacation
+Scuba Tips to Plan Your Maui Vacation

-Maui scuba diving is unique, with almost as many shore dives as boat dive sites.
-It’s essential to pay attention to whether or not the Maui dive shop you choose offers both or just one.
-Banyan Tree Divers Maui, for example, only provides shore diving tours.
-We can help you with boat diving referrals, but we do not offer this service unless you prefer to charter a boat privately.
+Maui has as many shore dives as boat dives, so pay attention to whether or not the dive shop you choose offers both or just one.
+Banyan Tree Divers Maui, for example, only facilitates shore diving tours in Lahaina and Kaanapali.
+We can help you with boat diving referrals, but we do not offer this service unless you charter a boat privately.
+Contact us if private boat diving interests you.

 Shore diving at Ka’anapali Beach.